FightPandemics/FightPandemics/README.md

 1. Run `pip install -r requirements.txt` to install dependencies.
 1. Start the geo-service by running `python app.py`
 1. The geo-service can be accessed at `localhost:5000` using cURL, Postman, or a similar API testing tool.

-#### MongoDB

-1. Follow the MongoDB [installation instructions](https://docs.mongodb.com/manual/installation/) for your operating system.
-1. Ensure the MongoDB server is running, and then start the mongo shell by running `mongo`.
-1. Create the `fightpandemics` database: `use fightpandemics`.
-1. Verify the database was created: `show dbs`
-1. Exit the mongo shell.

 ### Contributing